Igigog/anomaly-modding-book/src/main-folders-and-files/file-formats/object.md

 ___

-## About:
+## About

 These files are intended for the X-Ray SDK to store 3D content in its original, uncompressed, lossless form.
 They are source files that store information before compilation into other game compressed formats.

-## Technical information:
+## Technical information

-### The format can store the following basic data (the list is not complete):
+### The format can store the following basic data (the list is not complete)

 - meshes
 - materials